Steve presents workshops and edits manuscripts. For pricing and availability, email firstname.lastname@example.org.

 I’VE GOT A FIRST DRAFT: NOW WHAT?
 (Revision)

 In today’s competitive market, a first draft is nowhere near good enough to show to an agent or editor.
-Steve offers a practical approach on how to polish your work.
+Steve offers a practical approach to polishing your work.
 He starts with the major issues (character, plot, structure, and pacing), then tackles smaller but crucial problems including dialogue, transitions, and tense.
 He offers hints on proof-reading and copy-editing, and the all-important beta reader to help you make your writing as strong as it can be.